 Celebrating our neuro-diverse lives across the region ...

-- Our monthly meetings take place in:- Middlesbrough (twice monthly), Durham, Gateshead, Sunderland, Seaton Delaval, South Shields, and Newcastle, with additional locations to be added in due course.
+- Our monthly meetings take place in:- Middlesbrough (twice monthly), Durham, Gateshead, Sunderland, Seaton Delaval, South Shields, and Newcastle (with the exception of December), with additional locations to be added in due course.

 - Our meetings are informal and welcoming to adults with AD/HD or related neurodiverse conditions, those seeking a diagnosis, or anyone curious to learn more.
 Partners, family, friends, support workers, and professionals are also invited.